DOI-USGS/ds-pipelines-targets-3-course/responses/55-html-target.md

 It's finally time to submit your work.

-- [ ] Commit your code changes for this issue and make sure you're `.gitignore`ing the new analysis products (the .png and .html files).
+- [ ] Commit your code changes for this issue and make sure you're `.gitignore`ing the new analysis products (the .png and .html files), but include your new file in the `log/` directory.
 Push your changes to the GitHub repo.

 - [ ] Create a PR to merge the "{{ branch }}" branch into "main".
 Share a screenshot of *3_visualize/out/timeseries_map.html* and any thoughts you want to share in the PR description.